jihunhwang/jihunhwang.github.io/_pages/misc.md

 	</li>

 	<li>
-	<a href="https://terrytao.wordpress.com/2019/06/27/living-proof-stories-of-resilience-along-the-mathematical-journey/">Living Proof: Stories of Resilience Along the Mathematical Journey</a>.
+	<a href="https://terrytao.wordpress.com/2019/06/27/living-proof-stories-of-resilience-along-the-mathematical-journey/">Living Proof: Stories of Resilience Along the Mathematical Journey</a> again by <a href="https://www.math.ucla.edu/~tao/">Terry Tao</a>.
 Please read this if you feel incompetent or powerless after an exam (or a semester).
 Don't be discouraged! <a href="https://terrytao.wordpress.com/career-advice/theres-more-to-mathematics-than-grades-and-exams-and-methods/">There's more to mathematics than grades and exams and methods</a>.
 	</li>

 	<li>